RenderKit/ospray/README.md

 The call returns `NULL` if that type of transfer functions is not known by OSPRay, or else an `OSPTransferFunction` handle to the created transfer function.
-That handle can be assigned to a volume as parameter “`transferFunction`” using `ospSetObject`.
+That handle can be assigned to a volumetric model (described below) as parameter “`transferFunction`” using `ospSetObject`.

 One type of transfer function that is supported by OSPRay is the linear transfer function, which interpolates between given equidistant colors